Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    1. Attempt to prevent occurrence of the access violation exception in the `CallFunction` method;
-   2. Fixed a error “Out of stack space”.
+   2. Fixed a error “Out of stack space”;
+   3. Downgraded .NET Framework version from 4.5.1 to 4.5.

    =============
    DOCUMENTATION